Quantum Mechanics in a New Light: Semantic consistency---the macroworld

-\emph{Step 1.} While quantum mechanics can tell us that the probability of finding a particle in a \emph{given} region of space is~1, it is incapable of \emph{giving} us a region of space.
+While quantum mechanics can tell us that the probability of finding a particle in a given region of space is~1, it is incapable of giving us a region of space.
 For this a detector is needed.
 A detector is needed not only to indicate the presence of a particle in a region but also---and in the first place---to physically realize a region, so as to make it possible to attribute to a particle the property of being inside.
-Speaking more generally, a macroscopic apparatus is needed not only to indicate the possession of a property by a quantum system but also---and in the first place---to make a set of properties available for attribution to the system. \footnote{This of course is vintage Bohr: the ``procedure of measurement has an essential influence on the conditions on which the very definition of the physical quantities in question rests''~\cite{Bohr1935a}.} (In addition a macroscopic clock is needed to realize attributable times.)
-But if detectors are needed to realize regions of space, space cannot be intrinsically partitioned.
-If at all we conceive of it as partitioned, we can do so only as far as regions of space can be realized---i.e., to the extent that the requisite detectors are physically realizable.
-Because this extent is limited by the indeterminacy principle, the spatial differentiation of the physical world is incomplete; it does not go ``all the way down.''
+Speaking more generally, a macroscopic apparatus is needed not only to indicate the possession of a property by a quantum system but also---and in the first place---to make a set of properties available for attribution to the system.
+In addition, a macroscopic clock is needed to realize attributable times.
+This, of course, is vintage Bohr, who insisted that the ``procedure of measurement has an essential influence on the conditions on which the very definition of the physical quantities in question rests'' \citep{Bohr1935}.